iai-group/template-thesis-msc/README.md

 * If you prefer working on Overleaf,
   - Make a copy of the project by going one level up (click up arrow) and select the `IAI thesis template` project and select `More -> Make a Copy`
   - Rename the project to reflect your thesis (e.g, include your names or title and year Bsc-2022-Jane-Jon)
-  - In the Overleaf change the main file by navigating to `Menu -> Settings -> Main document` to `bsc/bsc-thesis.tex` or `msc/msc-thesis.tex` depending on if you are working BSc or MSc thesis.
-* If you prefer using own editor and compiler you can clone this repository and use the template.
+* If you prefer using own editor and compiler you can create new github repo based on this template repository.
   - In the cloned GitHub repo compile the `bsc/bsc-thesis.tex` or `msc/msc-thesis.tex` depending on if you are working BSc or MSc thesis.
   - Rename the repository to reflect your thesis (e.g, include your names or title and year Bsc-2022-Jane-Jon)